-At the Governor's direction and following a review of damage assessments in additional impacted communities which show they exceed federal criteria for disaster assistance, Texas Division of Emergency Management (TDEM) Chief Nim Kidd https://nacs.org/nacs-en/ the addition of six counties to become eligible for FEMA Individual Assistance programs.
+At the Governor's direction and following a review of damage assessments in additional impacted communities which show they exceed federal criteria for disaster assistance, Texas Division of Emergency Management (TDEM) Chief Nim Kidd has requested the addition of six counties to become eligible for FEMA Individual Assistance programs.
 Those additional counties include Austin, Ellis, Kaufman, Navarro, Newton, and Tyler.